tuckluck/Particle_Swarm_Algo/README.md

 Code coverage should be 100%.
 Now you are prepared to write your own code based on this method and/or run the tutorial.

-If you would like the open `PS_tutorial.ipynb` located in the `tutorials` folder as a Jupyter notebook in the browser, you might need to install Jupyter notebook in your conda environment as well:
+If you would like the open `ParticleSwarm_tutorial.ipynb` located in the `tutorials` folder as a Jupyter notebook in the browser, you might need to install Jupyter notebook in your conda environment as well:
 ```bash
 pip install jupyter
 ```